 Skip to main content

 When lifting your Tesla with a car jack, if you don’t do it the right way, you can really jack up your Tesla.
-This is because the jack points on a Tesla are dangerously close to a very expensive battery pack.
-It would be like lifting an ICE car by it’s gas tank.
-Another thing to keep in mind is that damage caused by lifting is not covered by the warranty.
+This is because the jack points on a Tesla are dangerously close to the very expensive battery pack underneath the car.
+These keep the jack in place, making sure it doesn’t slip off the correct area.
+Also, damage caused by lifting is not covered by Tesla warranty.

 Models S and X have three holes at the jack points.